“To make the kind of society where it is easier for people to be good.”

 Entitlement and high expectations go hand in hand.
 Both are important in understanding white male privilege.
 I hope this essay has shown that the high expectations that come with white male privilege have at least two outcomes: First, they make it difficult to recognize that privilege, and second, they creates the fragility that leads to violence.

-This post was originally published on The Traveling Ecumenist and is republished here with permission from the author.
+This post was originally published on The Traveling Ecumenist and is republished on Medium.

 What’s your take on what you just read?
 Comment below or write a response and submit to us your own point of view or reaction here at the red box, below, which links to our submissions portal.